rkuma183/wilsonmar.github.io/_posts/2016-06-16-image-processing-using-aws-lambda.md

 0. Setup Lambda function to invoke upon S3 bucket file upload
 0. Manually drop a file into an S3 bucket (or Amazon Drive)
-0. Trigger invokes Lambda function.
+0. Trigger invokes Lambda function
 0. <a href="#Add2Dynamo">Add to list in DynamoDB</a>

-0. Apply image recognition (extent image has nudity, etc.).
+0. Apply image recognition (extent image has nudity, etc.)
-0. <a href="#UpdateDynamo">Update DynamoDB</a> with results and timings.
+0. <a href="#UpdateDynamo">Update DynamoDB</a> with results and timings

    If acceptable, continue:

 0. <a href="#DynamoTriggers">DynamoDB change triggers additional processing</a>
 0. <a href="#Compress">Compress image file</a>
-0. Generate thumbnail.
+0. Generate thumbnail
-0. Generate other sizes.
+0. Generate other sizes
-0. Generate HTML in amp-img format.
+0. Generate HTML in amp-img format

    Add capacity management features:

-0. Automate saving of multiple files into S3 by another (test) program.
+0. Automate saving of multiple files into S3 by another (test) program
-0. Update setup DNS across two Availability Zones.
+0. Update setup DNS across two Availability Zones
-0. Setup replication of DynamoDB across availability zones.
+0. Setup replication of DynamoDB across availability zones

    Add auto-discovery features:

 0. Scan through HTML to extract local images to convert
-0. Replace image file URL in HTML.
+0. Replace image file URL in HTML
-0. Commit change into GitHub.
+0. Commit change into GitHub

    Add management features:

-0. Filter log group/stream to generate metric.
+0. Filter log group/stream to generate metric
-0. Display metrics from DynamoDB on Tableau.
+0. Display metrics from DynamoDB on Tableau
-0. Setup alarms on CloudWatch of metrics.
+0. Setup alarms on CloudWatch of metrics
 0. Email once a day with metrics summary (cron)

+   Add archival features:

+0. <a href="#DynamoTriggers">DynamoDB change triggers additional processing</a>
+0. Archive file to AWS Glacier
+0. Update DynamoDB about archival and file deletion
+0. Remove file from S3

 <hr />